mikelevins/folio2/README.md

 `make`.
 Each of those subsystems defines just one function and exports just one symbol.
 They are intended to be safe for `USE`.

-For an example of code that uses the folio umbrella package, see examples/name-generator.lisp.
+For an example of code that uses the folio 2 umbrella package, see examples/name-generator.lisp.

 ## The name

+folio 2 is named for its direct predecessor, folio.

 The name "folio" is a little obscure and arbitrary.
 It's a term from the craft of printing that refers to certain esoteric details about